kit-de-iniciacion-barato-para-empezar-en-arduino

 hc-sr04

-It’s an amplification stage for digital outputs using an IRF520N MOSFET transistor, which we will use to connect DC loads up to 24V in DC and a maximum of 1A.
+It’s a digital output amplification stage using an IRF520N MOSFET transistor, which we will use to connect DC loads up to 24V DC and a maximum of 1A.

 arduino-mosfet-irf520n-componente